 Unfortunately, while many can agree that workplaces should hold advancement opportunities for everyone, employers can be slow to enact strategies that support verbal commitment.

 So, we’ve seen how crucial diversity and inclusion efforts are for organizations, but how do companies put those plans into action?
-Here are some examples of diversity and inclusion strategies.
+Here are some DEI strategy examples.

 Mentorship programs

 Mentorship offers employees a chance to learn, grow, and develop a respect for different perspectives.
 Through a mentor, mentees can come to appreciate different ways of looking at situations or problems.
-It can expand their knowledge and help them understand new ways to approach issues.
+It can not only expand their knowledge and help them understand new ways to approach issues, but also increase their visibility and opportunities within the company.

 Diverse mentoring programs can take that a step further for employees from a minority demographic.
 When paired with someone from the same background, it can encourage employees.
 They’ll be able to see and learn how they too can succeed at your organization.

-But mentoring programs can also be used to pair together employees from different backgrounds, particularly those in leadership positions.
+But mentoring programs can also be used to pair employees from different backgrounds, particularly those in leadership positions.
 Matching company leaders with minority employees can promote understanding and respect.
-Leaders can learn about the challenges that various employees face, which they can use to develop solutions to help workers overcome these problems.
+Leaders can learn about the challenges that various employees face, which they can use to develop strategies for diversity and inclusion to help workers overcome these problems.

 Many organizations have seen the rise of Employee Resource Groups or ERGs.
 These are support groups that are started and run by employees and for employees.
 While company leadership can help advocate for ERGs, they are not often a part of the group itself.